Groucho/groucho/DOCS.md

   {"id": "456", "count": 3, "name": "My Other Term"}
 ]
 ```
-Use a wildcard argument to see **all terms in all vocabs** from pages seen by the user.
+Use a wildcard argument to see **all term count data in all vocabs** from pages seen by the user.

 ```javascript
 var allSeenTerms = groucho.getFavoriteTerms('*', true);